What we do

 Tom Mboya School for Children with Cerebral Palsy, Mombasa, Kenya

-Renovation of the school play area of the Tom Mboya School for Children with Cerebral Palsy, Mombasa, Kenya.
-Special thanks to the Middle School of the International School of Brussels, Begium.
+Renovation of the school play area and an outside kitchen at the Tom Mboya School for Children with Cerebral Palsy in Mombasa, Kenya.

 Tom Mboya School for Children with Cerebral Palsy, Mombasa, Kenya

-Tom Mboya School for Children with Cerebral Palsy, Mombasa, Kenya – Salama helped raise funds to purchase a second 28-seater school bus.
+Tom Mboya School for Children with Cerebral Palsy in Mombasa, Kenya received funds raised by Salama to purchase a second 28-seater school bus.

 Sign up to our newsletter